-The main source of the problem is the growth in intermediate results, for non-normal matrices.
-We have already seen one instance of this phenomenon, the intermediate growth in the powers of A encountered in Taylor series.
+The main source of the problem is the growth in intermediate results in all these methods.
+We have already seen one instance of this phenomenon with the Taylor series.
 We see another.

-"Humps" Even for a matrix with $\Lambda(A) \subset LHP$ , $\exp(tA)$ may grow for small values of t before settling down and converging to 0.
+"Hump" phenomenons Even for a matrix with $\Lambda(A) \subset LHP$ , $\exp(tA)$ may grow for small values of t before settling down and converging to 0.